AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 ---
 # Embed an Adaptive Form to an AEM sites page {#embed-an-adaptive-form-to-aem-sites-page}

 AEM Forms allow form developers to seamlessly embed Adaptive Forms in an AEM Sites page or a web page hosted outside AEM.
 The embedded Adaptive Form is fully functional and users can fill and submit the form without leaving the page.
 It helps user remain in context of other elements on the web page and simultaneously interact with the form.
 This allows your users to conveniently fill and submit forms without ever leaving the page they are on.
-This integration provides a convinient way to reuse Adaptive Forms they have alraedy created.
+This integration provides a convenient way to reuse Adaptive Forms they have already created.

 You can use AEM Page Editor to quickly embed multiple forms to your AEM Sites pages.
 Using AEM Page Editor allows content authors to create seamless data capture experiences within a Sites page using the power of Adaptive Forms components including dynamic behavior, validations, data integration, generate document of record and business process automation.
 It also allows you to use various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.